 - b) From City Plan Services, again, "there are considered to be two potential groundwater impacts associated with the farm comprising seepage of marine water from the farm facilities into the groundwater system, and contamination of the ground water via chemical usage or spillage".
 Nineteen chemicals are listed for ongoing use, and as accidents happen, how can the proponent be absolutely certain that no detrimental effects will result?
 Even the best intentional precautions are not infallible. - c) The proponent said that there will be "scientific, environmental, social and commercial benefits".
 No precedent exists for this type of industry in an estuary such as this being the confluence of two rivers.
-This is not a coastal site. - As far as environmental benefits are concerned?
-I can't see any benefit when a beautiful Osprey Eagle will lose its home of many years when it's tree on the proposed site is removed, when sensitive weeds and other marine life are threatened, when tiny turtles, sea horses, and fish spawn (all known to exist in Port Stephens) may never reach maturity either through being sucked into the pipes despite the filters or being killed by the toxic 1000kg of nitrogen (as well as ammonia) being deposited in the Port.
+This is not a coastal site.

+As far as environmental benefits are concerned?
+I can't see any benefit when a beautiful Osprey Eagle will lose it's home of many years when it's tree on the proposed site is removed, when sensitive weeds and other marine life are threatened, when tiny turtles, sea horses, and fish snawn (all known to exist in Port Stephens) may never reach maturity either.

+removed, when sensitive weeds and other marine life are threatened, when tiny turtles, sea horses, and fish spawn (all known to exist in Port Stephens) may never reach maturity either through being sucked into the pipes - despite the filters - or being killed by the toxic 1000kg of nitrogen (as well as ammonia) being deposited in the Port.
 The neighbouring SEPP 14 Wetlands will also be threatened by polluted run-off from the site.
 Two wetlands are affected.